advent2024

 Processing Each Line: The process_line Function

-The process_line function is called by parse_garden for every line of the input.
+The process_line function, located within the parser module, is called by parser::parse_plots for every line of the input.
 Its role is to determine how the segments on the current line connect to the plots identified on the previous line.

 fn process_line(